MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 ### 4.4.
 Google Cloud Bigtable

-Fully managed NoSQL (persistent has table), “big data” or “wide-column” database service.
+Fully managed NoSQL (persistent has table), “big data” wide-column database service.
 SQL = same columns for each row.
 NoSQL = not all rows have the same nr of columns.

 Cloud Bigtable: